 - Bone abnormality in the upper neck

-- Diathermy is a type of electromagnetic therapy to heat and relax the tissue cost from $10 to $40,
+- Diathermy is a type of electromagnetic therapy to heat and relaxes the tissue, costs from $10 to $40,

 - Hydrotherapy systems cost from $50 to $500.

-The goal of Chiropratcic therapy is to help the patient restore the proper structure of the body.
-Chiropractors manipulate the body’s alignment to relieve pain and improve function and help the body heal itself.
+Chiropractic therapy aims to help the patient restore the body’s proper structure.
+Chiropractors manipulate the body’s alignment to relieve pain, improve function, and help the body heal.

 It enables you to improve your pectus excavatum condition, relieve annoying symptoms, and improve your overall wellbeing.
-Chiropractic, compared with other methods for pectus excavatum treatment, is often a more affordable alternative.
+Compared with other methods for pectus excavatum treatment, chiropractic is often a more affordable alternative.

 It is for everyone.
-So, if you choose to treat yourself non-surgically, chiropractic is an excellent method for you.
-With proper therapy, exercises, breathing techniques, and a good chiropractor near you, your deformity may be fixed.
+So, if you treat yourself non-surgically, chiropractic is an excellent method.
+You may fix your deformity with proper therapy, exercises, breathing techniques, and a good chiropractor near you.

-Analyse your deformity well, and with the help of your doctor and chiropractor, you can choose the right form of treatment for you.
+Analyze your deformity well, and with the help of your doctor and chiropractor, you can choose the correct form of treatment for you.